SpaghetMeNot/normalmagic/docs/install.md

 # Install

-normalMagic is installed as an asset library in Blender.
-There is an optional add-on included with the pro version that makes setting up the modifiers easier.
+normalMagic is installed as an **asset library** in Blender.
+There is an optional **add-on** included with the Pro version that makes setting up the modifiers easier.

 ## Asset Library